 It functions as the “lungs” of today’s choked overcrowded city, replenishing oxygen and soaking up pollutants

-The roads in Nairobi National Park are excellent maintained, although 4 x 4 cars recommended during the rainy season
+The roads in Nairobi National Park are excellent maintained, although 4 x 4 vehicles recommended during the rainy season

 Being gravel or murram surfaced, all major circuits in the park are passable year round except in some small tracks with black cotton soil which become waterlogged after the rains.

-There are several designated picnic sites within the park;where you are entitled to get out of your car, in the Nairobi National Park Birdwatching tour
+There are several designated picnic sites within the park;where you are entitled to get out of your vehicle, in the Nairobi National Park Birdwatching tour

 Other attractions within the Nairobi National Park includes: